 For kitting purposes during manufacturing, discuss with your contract manufacturer (CM) when they have the authority to use these alternate components.
 It should be explicitly decided when alternates can optionally be ordered in lieu of the primary.
 Conversely, if the CM should not decide, determine what communication and data are needed for the design team to make this decision in a timely manner.

-As an alternative, The MacroFab Platform gives you the ability to immediately check for alternate parts that fit your needs, while also showing instant lead times and a pricing breakdown for each part.
+As an alternative, The MacroFab Platform gives you the ability to immediately check alternative part sourcing that fits your needs, while also showing instant lead times and a pricing breakdown for each part.

 Review any critical and single-sourced customer component plans with the CM.
 Chart the best course of action to ensure stock is available for any system upside demand.
 Component obsolescence by the vendors should also have an identified mitigation strategy in advance.
 Determine how this case will be handled and by what party, in advance of the situation.
 These activities should all be part of a general inventory risk plan agreed with your CM kitting partner.